nshth/rt-aut-demo/README.md

 ## Features

 - **AI Chat Widget**
-  Uses a custom-trained LLM to interact with customers and understand orders.
+  Uses a LLM to interact with customers and understand orders.

 - **Product Availability Check**
   Queries a connected PostgreSQL database to verify product SKUs and quantities in real-time.